Houston Intercontinental IAH Airport Terminal Map

 International departures: United Airlines at Terminal E; all other airlines at Terminal D.

-International Arrivals arrive either at Terminals D or E. From there they go through secure corridors, walk across the sky bridges to adjoining Federal Inspection Services (FIS), where they will claim baggage & clear U.S. Customs.
+International Arrivals arrive at Terminal E. From there they go through secure corridors, walk across the sky bridges to adjoining Federal Inspection Services (FIS), where they will claim baggage & clear U.S. Customs.
 If Houston is your final destination, proceed to the International Arrivals Lobby & passenger greeting area.
-If continuing your journey, re-check in your baggage at the recheck counters and proceed to the Arrivals Lobby, where an escalator down to the Inter-Terminal Train will takesyou to your connecting terminal.
+If continuing your journey, re-check in your baggage at the recheck counters and proceed to the Arrivals Lobby, where an escalator down to the Inter-Terminal Train will take you to your connecting terminal.

-Terminal A of IAH serves Air Canada, Alaska, American, Delta, Frontier, Spirit, United, US Airways.
-Terminal A has on level 0 the TerminaLink train station (train starts here to all other terminals); on level 1 the baggage claim area; on level 2 the ticketing desks, separate security checks with access to North Concourse gates A1-15 & South Concourse gates A17-30; (levels 3 & 4 are parking levels and Level M houses offices.)
+Terminal A of IAH serves Air Canada, Alaska, American, Delta, Frontier, Spirit, United & US Airways.
+Terminal A has on level 0 the TerminaLink train station (train starts here to all other terminals); on level 1 the baggage claim area; on level 2 the ticketing desks, separate security checks with access to North Concourse gates A1-A15 & South Concourse gates A17-A30; (levels 3 & 4 are parking levels and Level M houses offices.)

-Terminal B of IAH has 5 levels and is primary facility for United Express - operated by its regional partners ExpressJet, SkyWest, Shuttle America & Trans States, which together, operate over 300 daily flights to U.S, Canada, Mexico & the Caribbean.
+Terminal B of IAH has 5 levels serves United Airways only, and is divided by North & South concourses.
+TB is primary facility for United Express - operated by its regional partners ExpressJet, SkyWest, Shuttle America & Trans States, which together, operate over 300 daily flights to U.S, Canada, Mexico & the Caribbean.
 Level 0 houses the TerminaLink train station; level 3 houses offices, and levels 4 & 5 houses parking facilities.